astro-informatics/s2fft/README.rst

 ``S2FFT`` is a JAX package for computing Fourier transforms on the sphere and rotation group.
-It leverages autodiff to provide differentiable transforms, which are also deployable on modern hardware accelerators (e.g. GPUs and TPUs).
+It leverages autodiff to provide differentiable transforms, which are also deployable on modern hardware accelerators (e.g. GPUs and TPUs), and can be distributed across multiple accelerators.

 More specifically, ``S2FFT`` provides support for spin spherical harmonic and Wigner transforms (for both real and complex signals), with support for adjoint transformations